 These facts Brovo recorded in writing.
 By reason of this miraculous occurrence the merits of Saint Rimbert are to this day most highly regarded among the Frisians, and his name is cherished with a certain singular affection by the people, so much so that even the hill on which the saint prayed while the battle was in progress is noted for its perpetually green turf.

-It was archbishop Rimbert of Bremen, originally from Turholt (Torhout), Belgium who helped to lead the Frisians to victory.
+It was archbishop Rimbert of Bremen, originally from the town of Turholt (Torhout), Belgium who helped to lead the Frisians to victory.
 The Gesta speaks of a hill where Rimbert prayed to his god.
 Also, it says the hill is ever green (since).
-The exact place where the battle took place is unknown, but it must have been near the modern town of Norden, region Ostfriesland.
+The exact spot where the battle took place is unknown, but it must have been near the modern town of Norden, region Ostfriesland.
 Some suggest the Vikings had settled at the trading village of Nesse, by then still located at the shores of the Wadden Sea.
 But this is speculation, as no archaeological evidence has been found (yet) to support this theory.

 The area liberated was possibly what is the area Norden together with parts of Harlingerland, Brokmerland and of Wangerland.
 The casualties at the Viking’s side are quite impressive.
-Even for the Frisians.
+Even for Frisians.
 The Gesta is written two centuries after the battle.
-This implies we must be a bit cautious whether all the facts presented in it are accurate.
+This implies we must be a bit cautious whether all facts presented are accurate.
 So, it may not have been 10,377 slain Vikings at all.
 Maybe just 10,376, or as high as 10,378.
-The Gesta suggests that the Vikings not only were killed by the swords, arrows, fists and spears of their opponents, but that, in fact, most of them drowned in streams during their retreat.
+The Gesta suggests that the Vikings not only were killed by the swords, arrows, fists and spears of their opponents, but that, in fact, many of them drowned in streams during their retreat.
 Let’s pretend you did not read this, and still think they were all killed on the battlefield.